gethertv/getCustomItem-v2/README.md

-Certainly!
-Here's a styled version of the documentation suitable for GitHub:

 # getCustomItem

 getCustomItem is an advanced Spigot plugin that allows you to create and manage custom items with unique properties and effects on your Minecraft server.